My Roles

 My Reflection

 Designing my first UX project, VocabPal, was an exciting and invaluable experience.
-One of my biggest challenges was to prioritize clarity and create an intuitive navigation system while accommodating multiple features, including flashcard decks, daily lessons, and an AI-generated chat system.
+One of my biggest challenges was to prioritize clarity and create an intuitive navigation system while accommodating multiple features.
 Since the app provides many functionalities, I needed to ensure that users could effortlessly navigate the app without feeling overwhelmed.

 To address the navigation challenges, I redesigned the home screen layout to prioritize the most frequently used features while ensuring secondary actions remained easily accessible.
 Furthermore, I incorporated familiar design patterns and established a strong visual hierarchy to create an intuitive experience that guided users seamlessly, reducing friction.
 After implementing these changes, users found the app much easier to navigate and engage with different features without confusion.